FinTeam Business Consulting

 Your P&L Health

-How does each dollar of revenue flow through your business?
-Green bars are inflows, red are outflows, dark bars are calculated subtotals.
+Where does each dollar of revenue actually go?
+Green bars are cash in, red are cash out, dark bars are the running total after each hit.

 Cash inflow